 Here is a video of one of my students hunting down an equivalent fraction using fraction strips.

 We spent an entire lesson just using these manipulatives until I knew for sure the students understood the concept of equivalent fractions.
 The next day my lesson focused on transferring that concept to number lines.
 I also introduced them to equivalent fraction charts with fraction strips and number lines as another math tool.
 These happened to be included as a resource from the districted adopted math curriculum.

 I started by demonstrating on the whiteboard how number lines could also be used to find equivalent fractions.
 Then I had the students use their own whiteboards to draw the same size number lines and label them with halves and fourths.
 We practiced several times until I could see that the class understood how to find equivalent fractions on a number line.
 Now comes the exciting part!

 Using a Digital Notebook for Practicing Equivalent Fractions

-Also, check out the Comparing and Ordering Fractions in the Cloud.
+Also, check out the Comparing and Ordering Fractions.